jiaxiaolei/TorCMS/README.md

 You should be under Python 3.4.

-Install libs for Python 3.4
+Install libs for Python 3.4,

     pip install -r  requirements.txt

-Do some initialize work
+Do some initializtion work,

     python script_init_env.py

-Run the web application
+Run the web application,

     python server.py

 Open web brower and navigate to http://127.0.0.1:8008 .

-Enjoy it.
+Enjoy it!

 # Case